 Curio Standard and Professional can make automatic backups of your Curio projects!
 This feature can be enabled in the Preferences window, where you can also specify the frequency of the backups and the location where the backups are placed.

-If this is enabled then projects found in the specified Projects Folder will be automatically backed up.
+If this is enabled then any projects opened from the specified Projects folder will be automatically backed up to the specified Backups folder.